 Also indicate the full name of the author who will introduce the demonstrator(s).

-Author Name: Demonstrating the procedure will be _________ (name of the person or persons), a _________ (technician, post doc, grad student) from my laboratory.
-(Add additional mention of demonstrators as necessary).
+Amy Smith: Demonstrating the procedure will be Grace Elliott and Dalit Hendel, Senior Research Coordinators at the Center for Applied Brain and Cognitive Sciences at Tufts University.

 Interview style: Author saying the above